 The conference addressed two prime topics around the redevelopment process:

 - How to deal with the site’s past and heritage and possible soil contamination?

 - And at the same time develop visions and plans for the future uses of the site in cooperation with a diversity of stakeholders?

-The first day of the conference (September 6th) discusses how to deal with these questions in the complex context of brownfield development.
-Key results and lessons learned from Baltic Urban Lab project and the project cities will be shared and interesting examples also elsewhere from Europe will be showcased.
-Market of methods will present some of the tools/methods that Baltic Urban Lab cities Norrköping, Tallinn, Turku and Riga have used for engaging stakeholders in their brownfield planning process.
+The first day of the conference (September 6th) discussed how to deal with these questions in the complex context of brownfield development.
+Key results and lessons learned from Baltic Urban Lab project and the project cities were shared and interesting examples also elsewhere from Europe were showcased.
+Market of methods presented some of the tools/methods that Baltic Urban Lab cities Norrköping, Tallinn, Turku and Riga have used for engaging stakeholders in their brownfield planning process.

-During the second day of the conference (September 7th), a site visit to three brownfield development sites in Riga will be organized.
+During the second day of the conference (September 7th), a site visit to three brownfield development sites in Riga was organized.

 To learn more about the programme and our speakers, please take a look at the agenda.

-The conference language is English.
-Participation in the conference is free of charge but requires registration.
+The conference language was English.
+Participation in the conference was free of charge but required registration.